NeuroPhysIIR/chiir2025/content/submission/_index.md

 List any resources, collaborations, research goals, or anything else that may help along the way.

-### Ethical considerations
+### Ethical Considerations

 Please discuss any ethical considerations that may be relevant.
 For example, privacy and confidentiality of data.

 ### Summary
+Statements can be submitted by using [this template](https://bit.ly/NeuroPhysIIR_template) as reference and by filling out [this form](https://bit.ly/NeuroPhysIIR_form): [bit.ly/NeuroPhysIIR_form](bit.ly/NeuroPhysIIR_form).

+## Between the submission deadline and the workshop (March)

-Statements can be submitted by filling out a form (link to be provided).
-Statements will then be made available to participants through a shared folder.
+Statements will be made available to participants through a shared folder (T.B.A.) and in the workshop [Discord channel](https://discord.gg/qKm3PXQcv)

 Responses to statements can be added as comments directly to the statements.
 You are encouraged but not required to include your name in the PDF file; if you don't, the statement or response will remain anonymous.

-## During the NeuroPhysIIR workshop
+## During the NeuroPhysIIR workshop (27 or 28 of March)

-We will time to discuss statements and responses during the workshop.
+We will have time to discuss statements and responses during the workshop.
 Participants will collaboratively contribute to the writing of the workshop report, which will be submitted to SIGIR Forum.